Some parts of this page may be machine-translated.

 1-3.
 Regenerative medicine development focuses on cell culture and injection

-In the development stage of regenerative medicine, it is essential to culture the produced cells and inject them without damaging the tissue to be regenerated, allowing cell division to occur within the tissue.
+In the development stage of regenerative medicine, it is important to culture the cells created and inject them without damaging the tissue that needs to be regenerated, allowing cell division to occur within the tissue.

 However, in the field of technological development for regenerative medicine, obstacles can arise, such as damaging the tissue when injecting mature cells, which can hinder successful regeneration.

-Stories about how doctors, pharmaceutical and medical device manufacturers, or manufacturers of precision equipment outside the medical industry collaborate to achieve technological breakthroughs in addressing these issues are sometimes featured in the media.
+Stories about how doctors, pharmaceutical and medical device manufacturers, or manufacturers of precision equipment outside the medical industry collaborate to achieve technological breakthroughs in response to these issues are sometimes featured in the media.

-Additionally, there is a wealth of detailed, accurate, and useful medical and technical information on regenerative medicine available on the websites of pharmaceutical manufacturers and medical institutions, as well as in specialized and general books, so those interested may find it beneficial to refer to these sources.
+Additionally, there is a wealth of detailed, accurate, and useful medical and technical information on regenerative medicine available on the websites of pharmaceutical manufacturers and medical institutions, as well as in specialized and general books, so those interested may find it beneficial to refer to them.

 Below is an example of a medical and technical information site on regenerative medicine.

-Bio Stories Understanding Bio-Genome What is Regenerative Medicine?
+Understanding Bio: What is Regenerative Medicine?
 (Chugai Pharmaceutical)

 Current Status of iPS Cells (KyotoU Channel)